alidoostnia/Self-adaptive-pattern-matching/README.md

 2- Self-adaptive pattern matching system that matches incomplete models with the previously generated patterns of the self-adaptive system.
 Finally, it estimates the unknown parameters of the system if need be.

 # Technical Spec.
 The project is written by JAVA programming language and developed by Netbeans IDE.
-Formal models of the case study is also placed in "Models" directory that is developed in PRISM probabilistic model-checker.
+We have applied the proposed system to a case study about self-adaptive solar energy harvesting system.
+Formal models of the case study is placed in "Models" directory that is developed in PRISM probabilistic model-checker including the local system and the environment formal models.